 The Fund does not have its own bank account.
 All transactions of the Fund are non-cash as all its transactions are administered through life insurance policies held with Zurich Australia Limited.
 A Statement of Cash Flows has been presented to illustrate the cash flows of Fund transactions through the life insurance policies held with Zurich Australia Limited.

-The above Statement of Cash Flows should be read in conjunction with the accompanying notes set out from pages 7 to 25
+The Statement of Cash Flows should be read in conjunction with the accompanying notes to the financial statements.